-Top State Dept Aide Details Debate Over Ukraine Pressure Campaign
+Ukraine Pressure Campaign Undermined 'Rule Of Law,' Top State Dept Official Says

 The House released a transcript of his deposition on Thursday.
 Read his full testimony here.

-Kent's testimony is the fifth released released this week in a new public phase of the impeachment inquiry.
-Kent, acting Ukraine Ambassador William Taylor and former Ukraine Ambassador Marie Yovanovitch are scheduled to testify publicly next week — the first witnesses to do so speak in the impeachment inquiry.
+"There was a lack of clarity" over the reason for the hold, Kent said.

+In subsequent conversations with William Taylor, the charge d'affaires to Ukraine, he said he was told Trump "wanted nothing less than President Zelenskyy to go to microphone and say investigations, Biden, and Clinton."

-In a press conference last month, acting White House chief of staff Mick Mulvaney dismissed the concerns of many of those testifying in the impeachment inquiry, as "career bureaucrats" who "don't like President Trump's politics."
+In a press conference last month, Mulvaney dismissed the concerns of many of those testifying in the impeachment inquiry, as "career bureaucrats," who "don't like President Trump's politics."

 There's no evidence for that, however.
-Taylor, who has delivered some of the most scathing testimony of how the Ukraine affair was conducted, for example, was hand-picked by Secretary of State Mike Pompeo after Yovanovitch was recalled.
+Taylor, who has delivered some of the most scathing testimony of how the Ukraine affair was conducted, for example, was hand-picked by Secretary of State Mike Pompeo after Marie Yovanovitch was recalled from the post.
 Taylor served as Ukraine ambassador previously under Republican President George W. Bush.

 Mulvaney said those upset with political influence in foreign policy, should "get over it."

-"Well, I have news for everybody — get over it," he said, "there is going to be political influence in foreign policy. ...
+"Well, I have news for everybody — get over it," he said.
+"There is going to be political influence in foreign policy. ...
 Elections do have consequences, and they should, and your foreign policy is going to change.
 Obama did it in one way; we are doing it a different way.
 And there's no problem with that."

-Taylor testified, however, that he saw conflicting U.S. policies toward Ukraine being enacted at the same time.
+Previously, Taylor testified that he saw conflicting U.S. policies toward Ukraine being enacted at the same time.
 The "regular channel," as he called it, was trying to support Ukraine in its fight with Russia by promising military funding.

-But the "irregular channel," led by the president's personal attorney, Rudy Giuliani, was threatening to withhold funding and a meeting with Trump unless investigations into conspiracy theories that could help the president's reelection in 2020 were carried out.
+But the "irregular channel," led by Giuliani was threatening to withhold funding and a meeting with Trump unless investigations into conspiracy theories that could help the president's reelection in 2020 were carried out.

 Taylor testified that Trump and Giuliani wanted Ukraine to publicly state that it was looking into a conspiracy about the 2016 election and former Vice President Joe Biden's son, Hunter, who served on the board of a Ukrainian energy company.